-If bolts are supplied with the emergency spare wheel, you must use these bolts only for the emergency spare wheel.
+If wheel bolts are supplied in the tool kit, only use these bolts for the emergency spare wheel: refer to the label affixed to the emergency spare wheel.

 The jack is designed for wheel changing purposes only.
 Under no circumstances should it be used for carrying out repairs underneath the vehicle or to gain access to the underside of the vehicle.